n8n-io/n8n-docs/docs/environments/version-control/index.md

 n8n uses Git-based version control to support environments.
 Linking your n8n instances to a Git repository allows you to create multiple n8n environments, backed by Git branches.

+Each environment has its own version of your workflows, tags, and variables.

 [TODO: section TOC]